 “I felt like a rat deserting a sinking ship,” said Lida Rakusanova, a Czech journalist who started working with RFE in 1975, expressing conflicted feelings typical among emigres who left Czechoslovakia in 1968.
 Rakusanova started out reporting for a program called Insights (Rozhledy), where she produced features on life in Western countries.
 “I did stories I thought people in Czechoslovakia would be interested in, like the first men to take paternity leave, people who refused military service, volunteerism, and average family life.”

 Czechs and Slovaks on the other end of transmissions from Rakusanova and her colleagues took great personal risks by listening to RFE, and had to do so in secret.
 While it wasn’t illegal to listen to foreign radio per se, it was a crime to spread information obtained from foreign broadcasts.
-Moreover, listening to foreign radio was a strike against one’s perceived loyalty in the eyes of the state apparatus, and many people lost their jobs or were denied entry to university when it was discovered they listened.
+Moreover, authorities judged listening to foreign radio as a sign of disloyalty to the state; many people lost their jobs or were denied entry to university when it was discovered they listened.

 In addition to news, the banned works of musicians, artists, poets, and intellectuals were broadcast on RFE, as were the self-published samizdat essays of playwright Vaclav Havel and other leaders of the Charter 77 dissident movement that would eventually bring down the communist regime.

-It wasn’t just dissidents and blacklisted artists and intellectuals who were given a voice by RFE.
-Average Czechs and Slovaks were in constant contact with the radio through letters postmarked with no return address, and phone calls made from public telephone booths in order to avoid detection.
+RFE also provided a rare platform for its audience.
+Czech and Slovak listeners were in constant contact with the radio through letters postmarked with no return address, and phone calls made from public telephone booths to avoid detection.

-It was more than twenty years after the Warsaw Pact invasion until the venerable Czech concept revived by future president Havel that “truth prevails” once again rang true.
+It was more than 20 years after the 1968 invasion until the famous Czech watchword that “truth prevails” once again rang true.
 In the meantime, on a clear day in the countryside on just the right frequency, listeners knew how to find a signal of hope.